snipaid-nlg/gptj-model-server/README.md

-# Running our finetuned model gpt-j-title-teaser-10k
+# Model Server

-This repo provides the code for serving our finetuned gptj-title-teaser-10k model in production using simple HTTP servers.
+This repo provides the code for serving our finetuned gptj-title-teaser-10k model in production using a simple HTTP server.

 ## Quickstart:

-Curious to test our finetuned gpt-j model gptj-title-teaser-10k for title and teaser generation?
+Curious to get your hand on our finetuned gpt-j model for title and teaser generation?

 You can check it out with docker: